KSheeds1/Gym-Rat-Dictionaries/README.md

 ![FAB](static/images/README/floating-action-btns.png)

 ### **My Favourites:**
 The my favourites functionality was provided to allow users to save their favourite definitions onto their profile page, alongside their own uploaded definitions.
-Users can add a definition to their 'My Favourites' by clicking on the HEART icon available on each definition panel, further increasing user interaction with the app.
+Users can add a definition to their 'My Favourites' by clicking on the bookmark icon available on each definition panel, further increasing user interaction with the app.

 ![My favourites icon](static/images/README/add-to-faves-icon.png)